 British Railways assigned the code 66A with sub sheds Motherwell Shed and Paisley St James Shed.

 After closure in 1967 the site was redeveloped as a diesel and electric traction maintenance depot.
+The site is now Polmadie Depot.

 South Side [CR]